Best Practices Summary

 - Do not run

 CREATE TABLE...AS operation, then rename and drop the original table.

 - Frequently run

 VACUUM on the system catalogs to avoid catalog bloat and the need to run

 VACUUM FULL on catalog tables.

-- Never issue a
+- Never terminate

 VACUUM on catalog tables.

-See Managing Bloat in a Database.
+See Managing Bloat in the Database.

 - Maximize the parallelism as the number of segments increase.